sheltermanager/asm3/doc/manual/rota.rst

 member or volunteer, with staff members shown in blue and volunteers in green.

 Across the top, the rota shows each day of the week with today highlighted if the rota is showing the current week.
+A flag filter allows you to select additional person flags - choosing these will filter the list to only people with any of those additional flags.

 New rota entries can be created by clicking in the empty cells for a given day and person: